*Due to the ongoing COVID-19 situation, if you are planning to visit in 2021/22, please check the event website for the latest information.*

 If you want to get creative…

-…then you might like Colonsay Festival of Spring from 1 – 21 May
+…then you might like the Colonsay Festival of Spring (2022, Dates TBC)

 Combining art and nature, this festival celebrates the wonderful island of Colonsay with an array of events.
-At Colonsay Festival of Spring you can join wildlife walks with the RSPB, attend a foraging workshop, listen to evening talks and try crafts such as willow weaving and wool dyeing.
+At the Colonsay Festival of Spring you can join wildlife walks with the RSPB, attend a foraging workshop, listen to evening talks and try crafts such as tapestry and Colonsay wool dyeing.

 You can try out all kinds of activities at festival workshops at the following events too: